Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 NFT Support

-It’s definitely no secret that NFTs - non-fungible tokens - are a really hot topic these days.
-With them being increasingly more-integrated into the mainstream (i.e. Twitter allowing users to change their pictures to their NFT avatars), it would seem that their popularity will only rise, with time.
+It’s no secret that NFTs (non-fungible tokens) were a really hot topic, at least during their boom.
+With them being increasingly more integrated into the mainstream (i.e., Twitter allowed users to change their pictures to their NFT avatars at some point), it's no wonder that people thought their popularity would only rise with time.

 That being said, if you’re an NFT holder yourself, you probably know how tedious it can be to find a reliable wallet for your tokens.
 Crypto wallets often either don’t support NFTs, in general, or don’t have the user interface to showcase the visual of said tokens.